Collagen | Comprehensive guide to the structure, functions and benefits of collagen powder

 It's also crucial to note that although collagen supplements are generally considered safe, they can cause side effects such as upset stomach and allergic reactions.
 If you're considering supplementing collagen, first consult with your doctor or a dietitian.
 They can help determine whether collagen supplements are suitable for you and what dosage is optimal.

-In conclusion, collagen is an essential building block of our bodies and serves a multitude of functions.
-With the right measures, everyone can contribute to maintaining the health and youthfulness of their body and getting the most out of their collagen household.
+In summary, collagen is an essential building block of our body and fulfils a variety of functions.
+With the right measures, everyone can contribute to maintaining the health and youthfulness of their body and getting the most out of their collagen levels.
+With collagen powder and collagen powder, you can optimally support your body's collagen supply.